 Paper: Family suit in police shooting settled for $2 million

-A newspaper reports that a federal civil rights lawsuit brought by the family of a black teenager killed by a white Pennsylvania police officer has been settled for $2 million.
+A federal civil rights lawsuit brought by the family of a black teenager killed by a white Pennsylvania police officer has been settled for $2 million, a newspaper reported.

-The Pittsburgh Post-Gazette reports that a federal judge approved dismissal of the suit against the city of East Pittsburgh, and Allegheny County court records for the teenager's estate include the settlement amount.
+A federal judge Tuesday approved dismissal of the suit against the city of East Pittsburgh and earlier did the same for a suit against the former officer.
+Federal court documents don't include details about settlements or payment amounts, but Allegheny County court records for the teenager's estate include the settlement amount, the Pittsburgh Post-Gazette reported.
 Family attorneys declined comment, saying the documents speak for themselves.

 Comments